Skip to main content

 • Nucleus pulposus

-The center area of each disk is filled with a soft, gel-like substance.
+The center area of each disk is filled with a soft, gel-like substance that acts as the spine's shock absorber.

 Degenerative disk disease causes